-Partnership Agreement Related to Cash Distributions - General Partner's Right to Reset Incentive Distribution Levels."
-Issuance of additional units We can issue an unlimited number of units without the consent of our unitholders.
-Please see "Units Eligible for Future Sale" and the consent of our unitholders are unlimited number of units without the consent of our unitholders.
-Please see "Units Eligible for Future Sale" and the consent of our unitholders are unlimited number of units without the consent of our unitholders.
-Please see "Units Eligible for Future Sale" and the consent of our unitholders are unitholders.
-Please see "Units Eligible for Future Sale" and the consent of our unitholders are unitholders.
-Please see "Units Eligible for Future Sale" and the consent of our unitholders are unitholders.
-Please see "Units Eligible for Future Sale" and the consent of our unitholders are unitholders.
-The consent of the c"The Partnership Agreement - Issuance of Additional Securities.
-Our general partner will manage and operate us.
+Limited voting rights Our general partner will manage and operate us.
 Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
-You will have no right to elect our general partner or its directors on an annual or other Limited voting rights continuing basis.
-Our general partner may not be removed except by a vote of the holders of at least 662/3% of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
+You will have no right to elect our general partner or its directors on an annual or other continuing basis.
+Our general partner may not be removed except by a vote of the holders of at least $66^2/3\%$ of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
 Upon consummation of this offering, our general partner and its affiliates will own an aggregate of 40.7% of our common and subordinated units.
-This will give the subordinated units of the subordinated units of the subordinated units of the subordinated units of the subordinated units.
-This will give the subordinated units of the subordinated units.
-This will give the subordinated units of the subordinaour general partner the ability to prevent its involuntary removal.
-Please see "The Partnership Agreement - Voting Rights."
-Limited call right If at any time our general partner and its affiliates own more than 80% of the outstanding common units, our general partner has the right, but not the obligation, to purchase all of the remaining common units at a price not less than the then-current market price of the common units.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2009, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 20% or less of the cash distributed to you with respect to that period.
-For example, if you receive an annual distribution of \$1.35 per unit, we estimate that your average allocable federal taxable income per year will be no more than \$0.27 per unit.
+This will give our general partner the ability to prevent its involuntary removal.
+Please see "The Partnership Agreement - Voting Rights.
+If at any time our general partner and its affiliates own more than 80% of the outstanding common units, our general Limited call right partner has the right, but not the obligation, to purchase all of the remaining common units at a price not less than the then-current market price of the common units.
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2009, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be % or less of the cash distributed to you with respect to that period.
+For example, if you receive an annual distribution of \$1.35 per unit, we estimate that your average allocable federal taxable income per year will be no more than \$ per unit.
 Please see "Material Tax Consequences - Tax Consequences of Unit Ownership - Ratio of Taxable Income to Distributions."
-For a discussion of other material federal income tax consequences that may be relevant to prospective unitholders who are individual Material tax consequences citizens or residents of the United States, please see "Material Tax Consequences."
-Exchange listing Our common units have been approved for listing on The NASDAQ Global Market under the symbol "NGLS."
+For a discussion of other material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please see "Material Tax Consequences."
+Material tax consequences We intend to apply to list the common units on The NASDAQ Global Market under the symbol "NGLS."
+Exchange listing